swatibrahma/WeatherLogger/README.md

 # WeatherLogger

-This application is used for saveing weather conditions for your current location.
+This application is used for viewing & saving weather conditions for your current location.

 ## Prerequisite